Upcoming Retreats

 Teacher’s Fees

 The Buddha encouraged the practice of generosity as it develops non-attachment, loving-kindness, and compassion and deepens the awareness of our interconnectedness.
 Offering Dana to our teachers, a Pali word for “generosity,” is said to benefit both the giver and the receiver, helping the giver to practice generosity and the receiver to practice acceptance.
 Your offering of Dana can be whatever feels generous to you in your heart and your particular financial situation.
-If you can’t afford to give a cash offering as Dana, a thank you note is perfectly generous.

 Teacher